 Prosciutto Wrapped Asparagus Recipe

 Simple flavor combinations are often the most delicious.
-These prosciutto wrapped asparagus bundles require just a few ingredients but deliver incredible results in just a few minutes.
-Have you ever wondered how long to cook prosciutto wrapped asparagus?
+These prosciutto-wrapped asparagus bundles require just a few ingredients but deliver incredible results in just a few minutes.
+Have you ever wondered how long to cook prosciutto-wrapped asparagus?
 Follow this recipe for the perfect timing and the steps to take for a delicious asparagus appetizer.

 For best results, have your prosciutto sliced in your grocer’s meat department (vs. buying pre-sliced packages).
 This will give you greater control over the thickness of each slice.
 If your slices are too thick, they will not remain neatly wrapped around the asparagus spears and your appetizers will taste too salty.
 Request very thin slices that do not fall apart when you handle them.
-I usually use the Citterio brand packages at Costco as they are excellent quality and size and roll nicely around the asparagus.
+I usually use the Citterio brand packages at Costco as they are of excellent quality and size and roll nicely around the asparagus.